jonathanloganmoran/codeu_project_2017/webportal/README.md

 brew install homebrew/php/composer
 ```

-Then navigate to the root of this project and install dependencies.
+Then **navigate to the root of the webportal folder** and install dependencies.

 `composer install`